litchipi/blog/posts/rust/containers_in_rust/part8.md

 ## Testing

-Now we can finally test our container with additionnal paths passed using mutliple pairs of the form `from:to`, like so:
+Now we can finally test our container with additional paths passed using multiple pairs of the form `from:to`, like so:

 ``` bash
 $ mkdir -p ./mountdir